byuawsfhtl/RLL_computer_vision/.github/ISSUE_TEMPLATE/custom.md

 ---

-sk any questions you wish to be addressed towards the entire team or submit any bugs/issues with the current software.
+Ask any questions you wish to be addressed towards the entire team or submit any bugs/issues with the current software.

 If it is a bug, try to answer the following questions: